- It's very useful to backup Windows to USB because you might need the media to recover your system.

-So if you used your internal hard drive to save the backup image of your Windows 8.1 operating system you can now transfer it to your very own USB stick and free up some space for other stuff.
-For a detailed explanation about how to backup Windows 8.1 to your USB follow the tutorial below.
+So if you used your internal hard drive to save the backup image of your Windows 8.1 operating system you can now transfer it to your USB stick and free up some space for other stuff.
+For a detailed explanation of how to backup Windows 8.1 to your USB follow the tutorial below.

-- Left click on the “Create a recovery drive” icon.
+- Click on the Create a recovery drive icon.

-- You will need to check the box right next to “Copy the recovery partition from the PC to the recovery drive”.
+- You will need to check the box right next to Copy the recovery partition from the PC to the recovery drive.

-- Left click on “Next” button you have in the lower side of the window.
+- Left click on Next button you have in the lower side of the window.

-- You will be presented on the Windows 8.1 window with the necessary size needed on the USB.
+- You will be presented on the Windows 10, 8.1 window with the necessary size needed on the USB.

-- If you have the necessary space needed for the recovery partition on the stick then insert the USB stick.
+- If you have the necessary space needed for the recovery partition on the stick, then insert the USB stick.